galminyana/galminyana.github.io/Assignment07.md

 ### DeCrypt: Twofish_Decrypter.c
 ---
 This code does exactly the same as before.
 Just that this time it decrypts the shellcode given.

-> Decrypt needs the same password and IV used to crypt The code, once the shellcode has been decrypted, executes it.
+> Decrypt needs the same password and IV used to crypt

 The steps are the same as before.
-The program has the string containing the crypted shellcode in hex format, decrypts with the same password and IV used to crypt, and once this done runs the decrypted shellcode using the following code snippet:
+The program has the string containing the crypted shellcode in hex format, decrypts with the same password and IV used to crypt, and once this is done, runs the decrypted shellcode using the following code snippet:
 ```c
 	int (*ret)() = (int(*)())code;
 	ret();